 - The crew working on the ship need to be locals of the region.

 All these rules can vary according to the needs and interests of the different countries.
-The USA is one of the nations with the strictest rules to avoid cabotage in their ports, where almost no foreign ships can participate in cabotage.
+The USA is one of the nations with the strictest rules to avoid cabotage in their ports.
+Almost no foreign ships can participate in cabotage.
 Similarly, Indonesia has also set out some stringent laws after some violation from foreign ships and ships need to be registered as “Indonesian Sea Carriage Companies” and the foreign ownership is limited to 49%.

 Cabotage Container – A modern definition